c3lang/c3-web/docs/generic-programming/macros.md

 Macros support the typed vaargs used by C3 functions: `macro void foo(int... args)` and `macro void bar(args...)` but also support a unique set of macro vaargs that look like C-style vaargs: `macro void baz(...)`.

+### In 0.7.x
-To access the arguments there is a family of $va-* built-in functions to retrieve the arguments:
+In 0.7.x, to access the arguments there is a family of $va-* built-in functions to retrieve the arguments:

 ```c3